sjjsy/neronet/doc/notes_on_meetings.md

 ### Retrospective

 - Improvements since sprint 0
   - Replaced six tactics with Team spirit recap
   - Balanced our team's power structure by selecting a team leader for each sprint
 - Practices
-  - Developing user guide first Will see
+  - Developing user guide first:
+    - Matias: We shall see,
+    - Iiro: I feel we have strayed from the reason we began to implement a user guide
-  - Team leader per sprint Matias: Great to not give samuel all responsibility
+  - Team leader per sprint
+    - Matias: Great to not give samuel all responsibility
+    - Iiro: Might be a bit confusing for the PO and I'm not sure how I'll manage it in the next sprint
+  - Pair programming
-  - Pair programming matias: Works fine, a lot of time used for coordination within the pair
+    - Matias: Works fine, a lot of time used for coordination within the pair
+    - Iiro: I feel that our pair programming might have been bit inefficient in development and testing, but it helped a lot in planning and documentation
+  - Sprint planning
-  - Sprint planning Matias: Doesn't remember
+    - Matias: Doesn't remember
+  - Daily Scrums
-  - Daily Scrums Matias: Worked fine this time, not of much use
+    - Matias: Worked fine this time, not of much use
+    - Iiro: Need to attend more of them...
+  - Teamwork sessions
-  - Teamwork sessions Matias: times fine, people are away too often, peer reviews should be distributed evenly throughout the sprint
+    - Matias: times fine, people are away too often, peer reviews should be distributed evenly throughout the sprint
 - Tools:
   - user guide
+  - flowdock
-  - flowdock Matias: Hasn't used much Iiro: doesn't like the idea of PO reading the messages
+    - Matias: Hasn't used much
+    - Iiro: doesn't like the idea of PO reading the messages
+  - skype
-  - skype Matias: Hasn't used much
+    - Matias: Wasn't used much
+  - whatsapp
-  - whatsapp Matias: reads often
+    - Matias: reads often
+    - Iiro: I don't keep my phones internet always on so it hasn't been optimal
+  - agilefant
-  - agilefant Matias: No complaints
+    - Matias: No complaints
+    - Iiro: Still feels bit rigid
   - team spirit
+  - sphinx
-  - sphinx Matias: not used
+    - Matias: not used
   - sharelatex
+  - google calendar
-  - google calendar Matias: works fine
+    - Matias: works fine
+    - Iiro: Haven't used it much after we scheduled regular times
+  - github
-  - github Matias: works fine
+    - Matias: works fine
+    - Iiro: The usage still needs some working.
+There are some files that shouldn't have been pushed to the remote
+  - floobits
-  - floobits Matias: Hasn't used much
+    - Matias: Hasn't used much
+    - Iiro: Good for meetings
   - Top 3 Tools Matias: not of use
   - Worst 3 Tools
-- Improvements to Teamwork Matias:
+- Improvements to Teamwork
+  - Matias:
     - people are away too often
     - peer reviews should be distributed evenly throughout the sprint
     - The pace is not always the best
+  - Iiro:
+    - Pair programming needs to be streamlined
+    -

 - Planning Implementation of Improvements
 - Feedback to the sprint leader
   - Matias: Works fine, synchronisation problems may occur, should read and understand the code before the next sprint